Teaching Certificate Program

 2. Complete module lectures and assignments as designated on the course website.

-3. Facilitate approximately 20 hours total in skills lab courses at the college during the duration of the program (~2 skills lab days per academic semester).
+3. Facilitate approximately 24 hours in skills lab courses at the college during the duration of the program.

 4. Participate and contribute in quarterly virtual sessions that occur synchronously with the program.